 The meat will cook quite quickly, but the length of time will depend on the temperature of your stove so I can't tell you how long to boil it.
 You'll know when it's done when it's no longer pink.

 Pour into a strainer.
 DO NOT POUR THE WATER AND FAT DOWN YOUR SINK DRAIN!
 I set my strainer inside a large bowl to catch the broth.
 Since I was cooking a large quantity in several batches, I just reused the water.
-I saved the broth and poured it into Cracker's bowl.
+I saved the broth when I was finished and poured it into Cracker's bowl.

-You can run the strainer under hot water to help wash off any remaining fat (although this was lean enough for us), then under cold water to cool it down before freezing it.
+You can run the strainer of ground beef under hot water to help wash off any remaining fat (although this was lean enough for us), then under cold water to cool it down before freezing it.

 That's it!
 Wasn't it easy?
 Now just package the meat for the freezer in containers or freezer bags.
 Better yet, vacuum-seal it with a Foodsaver Vacuum Sealer (affiliate link).
 Don't forget to label with the contents, amount, and date.
 And remember to rotate your frozen foods.
 You're not saving money if you're throwing food away because it's too old or freezer-burned, right?
 (That's why I love my Foodsaver!
 It really does keep food fresh longer.)

 (NOTE: I've been asked a few times about the yield from boiling ground beef.
 Reader Margaret told me this: "I boiled approximately 1.5 pounds of 80% lean ground chuck and got 4 cups of beef crumbles.
 So I believe 3/4 lb would yield 2 cups of beef crumbles."
 Thank you, Margaret.)